mpapis/sm_tester/README.md

-# SMF Extension for testing
+# SMF Extension for testing with Vagrant

 Allow running the same tests in multiple virtual machines.